Our Impact

 Shared Safety has already made ground-breaking advances towards its vision, including:

-• Development of a comprehensive screening tool for health and human service practitioners.
-Download P-SERV in English or Spanish.
+• Development of a comprehensive screening tool for health and human service practitioners

-• A commitment from the health and human service systems to adopt an integrated data collection agenda that will measure the impact of relational violence in Philadelphia
+• A commitment from the health and human service systems to adopt an integrated data collection agenda that will measure the impact of relational violence on Philadelphia

 • Establishment of a first of its kind Director of Domestic Violence Strategies – a crucial investment from the Mayor’s Office that will solidify Shared Safety’s efforts